 Medical Laboratory Technician was ranked #39 on the list of “100 Best Jobs of 2013” as ranked by the US News and World Report.

-The MLT program at Wayne Community College is currently seeking accreditation by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS), 5600 N. River Road, Suite 720, Rosemont, IL 60018-5119 (Phone: 773-714-8880).
-Upon the college earning accreditation, graduates may be eligible to take the national certification examination given by the ASCP Board of Certification.
+The MLT program at Wayne Community College is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS), 5600 N. River Road, Suite 720, Rosemont, IL 60018-5119 (Phone: 773-714-8880).
+Graduates will be eligible to take the national certification examination given by the ASCP Board of Certification.
 The associate degree is NOT contingent upon passing a certification or licensure examination.

 Credentials available: Associate of Applied Science Degree in Medical Laboratory Technology